 The rise of the smartphone

-The challenge of competing against the virtual store-front has led bricks-and-mortar retail businesses to begin adopting existing digital practices, however, now adapted to the physical world.
+The challenge of competing against the virtual store-front has led bricks-and-mortar retail businesses to adopt existing digital practices, however, now adapted to the physical world.
 One such is the application of location-based analytics and proximity marketing.
 This practice isn’t uncommon, notably, a driver behind the predictive capacities of Google Search Engine Marketing and Facebook Advertising.
 Whereby your location data is used in conjunction with other data sources to determine relevant advertising.

 So what is location-based analytics?